Neural Heuristics for Scaling Constructional Language Processing

 Abstract

 Constructionist approaches to language make use of form-meaning pairings, called constructions, to capture all linguistic knowledge that is necessary for comprehending and producing natural language expressions.
 Language processing consists then in combining the constructions of a grammar in such a way that they solve a given language comprehension or production problem.
 Finding such an adequate sequence of constructions constitutes a search problem that is combinatorial in nature and becomes intractable as grammars increase in size.
 In this paper, we introduce a neural methodology for learning heuristics that substantially optimise the search processes involved in constructional language processing.
 We validate the methodology in a case study for the CLEVR benchmark dataset.
 We show that our novel methodology outperforms state-of-the-art techniques in terms of size of the search space and time of computation, most markedly in the production direction.
-The results reported in this paper constitute a crucial contribution towards the development of scalable constructional language processing systems, thereby overcoming the major efficiency obstacle that hinders current efforts in learning large-scale construction grammars.
+The results reported on in this paper have the potential to overcome the major efficiency obstacle that hinders current efforts in learning large-scale construction grammars, thereby contributing to the development of scalable constructional language processing systems.

 Original languageEnglish